airsus/automagic/README.md

 You need MATLAB installed and activated on your system to use **Automagic**. **Automagic** was developed and tested in MATLAB R2015b and newer releases.

 #### 2.1.2.
 Installation
+1. Start MATLAB.
-1. Download the **Automagic** EEG Toolbox to a folder of your choice.
+2. Download the **Automagic** EEG [installer](https://www.psychologie.uzh.ch/dam/jcr:ff5d0146-a477-4376-a330-ab78f3cd629b/Automagic.mlappinstall).
-2. Navigate to `gui/` folder
-3. Double click the file named `Automagic` or `Automagic.mlappinstall`.
-Wait until MATLAB displays a dialogue box.
+2. Double click the file and Wait until MATLAB displays a dialogue box.
 4. Please select Install.
 You will be notified as soon as the installation is complete.

 #### 2.1.3.
 How to Run Automagic
-1. Start MATLAB.
-2. Select the APPS tab.
+1. Select the APPS tab on MATLAB.
-3. Click on the Automagic icon.
+2. Click on the Automagic icon.
 You might have to expand the APPS tab to see the **Automagic** icon by clicking the small triangle pointing down on the far right of the APPS tab.

 ### 2.2.
 Basic Workflow
 In this section of the manual, only the basic functionality of **Automagic** will be explained.
 This covers the basic workflow from selecting a project to rating the data.
 Please refer to chapters 3 to 6 for detailed information all functions within the main GUI.